 The quality and quantity of incoming links to a site are still the most important criteria for sorting search results on Google.
-This means that the purposeful linking to a site is a prerequisite for a good ranking, next to the on-page optimization.
+This means that a purposeful linking to a site is a prerequisite for a good ranking, next to the on-page optimization.

 Depending on the intensity of the competition for a specific keyword, link building can often require most of the resources (labour, money).
 Therefore, a SEO will often need to inform decision-makers within a company (CEO, department head, budget manager) about link building, in order to have the appropriate resources granted.
 This becomes harder depending on how little expert knowledge these stakeholders have in SEO.
 Hanns Kronenberg created an infographic for this kind of situation, in order to explain the fundamental basics of link-distribution (distribution, creation).
 This chart can also be used as a compact overview of each alternative, even by SEO-experts, which can be helpful during the organisation phase of their link-building strategy.